xiaodongyang/xiaodongyang.github.io/index.md

 > One paper is accepted by TPAMI.

-> One paper is accepted by CVPR'2016.
+> One paper is accepted by CVPR 2016.

 > Our team CCNY wins the first place on TRECVID Semantic Localization 2015.